ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

     * https://github.com/WICG/native-file-system/issues/80
 * Open with doesn't allow use of file handle for subsequent save without prompt at this time.
 * Can't automatically load last open file on start due to inability to store file handle.
+* Open with stopped working for file save...

 ## Cut/Copy/Paste Behavior